quicwg/base-drafts/draft-ietf-quic-transport.md

 been acknowledged, even if it does not appear in a future ACK frame, it remains acknowledged.

-A client MUST NOT acknowledge Version Negotiation or Server Stateless Retry packets.
+A client MUST NOT acknowledge Version Negotiation or Retry packets.
 These packet types contain packet numbers selected by the client, not the server.

 A sender MAY intentionally skip packet numbers to introduce entropy into the connection, to avoid opportunistic acknowledgement attacks.
 The sender SHOULD